Edgar-M123/GeminiAPICompetition/README.md

 ### Hello!

 ### Pre-requisites
-This app was coded using Windos 10 with the following frameworks and software.
+This app was coded using Windows 10 with the following frameworks and software.
 - JDK 17
 - Android Studio Jellyfish 2023.3.1
 - React Native version 0.74.5